Data protection

 We use the Meltwater service from Meltwater Deutschland GmbH, Unter den Linden 21, 10117 Berlin, to carry out:

-• Social Listening: analyzing publicly accessible content in social networks, blogs, forums, news sites, etc.
+• Social listening: analysis of publicly accessible content in social networks, blogs, forums, news sites, etc.

-• Media monitoring / press clipping: Collection and analysis of press releases and online media for reporting on our company, our brands or relevant topics.
+• Media monitoring / press clipping: recording and evaluation of press releases and online media for reporting on our company, our brands, or relevant topics.

 • Reputation management and strategic communication planning